Robert B. Maloney: Education and career

 Born in Dallas, Maloney received a Bachelor of Business Administration from Southern Methodist University in 1956 and a Juris Doctor from Southern Methodist University School of Law in 1960.
 He was an assistant district attorney of Dallas County, Texas, from 1961 to 1962.
 He was in private practice in Dallas from 1962 to 1984.
 He was a Texas state representative from 1973 to 1982.
 He was an associate justice of the Court of Appeals for the Fifth Judicial Circuit in Dallas, from 1983 to 1985.
 Maloney is also the brother of the late Academy Award-winning actress Dorothy Malone.

 Federal judicial service

 Maloney was nominated by President Ronald Reagan on July 23, 1985, to the United States District Court for the Northern District of Texas, to a new seat created by 98 Stat.
 333. He was confirmed by the United States Senate on October 16, 1985, and received his commission on October 17, 1985.
 He assumed senior status on August 31, 2000.
-Maloney is currently in inactive senior status, meaning that he does not hear cases or participate in the business of the court.
+Maloney is currently in inactive senior status, meaning that he does not hear cases nor participate in the business of the court.